teknogeek/get_schemas/README.md

                         Operation mode: "list-all", "list-applinks", "check-
                         dals", "build-poc", "launch-poc", "adb-test".
   -p PACKAGE, --package PACKAGE
-                        Package identifier, e.g.: com.myorg.appname.
-Required
+                        Package identifier, e.g.: com.myorg.appname (required
-                        for any operation that interacts with the device --clear               Whether or not the script should delete the decompiled directory after running (default: False)
+                        for any operation that interacts with the device) --clear               Whether or not the script should delete the decompiled directory after running (default: False)
 ```